waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 }
 ```

-#### Setting config parameters
+#### Setting configuration parameters

-Setting of config parameters can be carried out by issuing a `set_config` in the following format, including those parameters which are to be set:
+Setting of configuration parameters can be carried out by issuing a `set_config` in the following format, including those parameters which are to be set:

 ```
 {"command":"set_config","parameters":{"speed_of_sound":1480}}